GRAPHIC-Take Five: Surging inflation, recession risk and tanking markets

 5/ RUSSIA FACES DEFAULT, AGAIN

-The prospect of a Russian sovereign default is back given a deadline for a U.S. license allowing Moscow to make payments expiring on May 25 and $100 million in interest payments due a couple of days after.
+The prospect of a Russian sovereign default is back, given a deadline for a U.S. license allowing Moscow to make payments expires on May 25.

+To dodge that deadline, Russia said late on Friday it had sent interest payments amounting to $100 million on two dollar bonds.
+The coupons were due two days after the deadline.

+But it must make further payments, amounting to just under $2 billion by year-end, on its international bonds, with the next installment due late-June .

-Russia's $40 billion of sovereign bonds are just one of the flashpoints after its invasion of Ukraine on Feb.
-24 sparked sweeping sanctions and counter measures from Moscow.
+But Russia's $40 billion of sovereign bondsrepresent just one of many flashpoints, after its invasion of Ukraine on Feb.
+24 sparked sweeping Western sanctions, and counter-measures from Moscow.

 Also pressing, is whether gas will keep flowing to Europe as firms struggle to confirm how they can legally buy gas if they have to pay in roubles with payments due from May 20.
 The EU has advised companies against opening rouble accounts but stopped short of saying that this would breach its sanctions against Moscow.
 Russia supplies around 40% of the EU's gas.